nomanshahid/BuzzWord/README.md

 # BuzzWord
 BuzzWord is an Android application that creates alphanumeric equivalents of any given phone number.
-This allows the user to discover any hidden words in their number.
+This allows the user to discover any hidden words in their number based on keypad mappings.

 For example: *456-789-2899* is equivalent to *456-789-**BUZZ***